 Unfortunately, I contend with hundreds of copyright infringements every year.
 I have implemented the following policy in an attempt to maintain control over my work.

-Unauthorized non-commercial uses of my copyrighted images and text online are subject to DMCA takedown requests without advance notice.
+Unauthorized non-commercial uses of my copyrighted images and text are subject to DMCA takedown requests without advance notice.

 All of my images are registered copyright with the U.S. copyright office.